Cadell Fault: Murray

 The damming of the Murray by the Cadell Fault directly led to the creation of the Barmah Red Gum Forests, now protected by the Barmah National Park in Victoria and Murray Valley National Park in New South Wales.
 The damming caused the creation of an alluvial fan (through aggradation) on which the red gum forests established, and the ongoing flooding and draining of the area has led to the arboreal ecosystem present today.

 Edward

 The Edward River owes a significant part of its origin to the rise of the Cadell fault.
 Whilst not studied in as much detail as the course of the Murray, water flowing out of the Northern Lake may have found a previous tributary of the Murray and made its course across to the present day confluence with the Wakool River and eventually the Murray at Kyalite.

-Today, the majority of the flow from the Murray river flows northward through the Edward, with a lower amount travelling southward into the Murray itself.

 Goulburn

 Similar to the Murray, the Goulburn River formerly followed a path to the north of its current one, flowing through the Broken Creek and meeting with the former Murray (now Green Gully) somewhere south-west of Mathoura, where it continued westward.

 With the uplift of the Cadell, a large lake was also formed south of the Northern Lake, which was the predecessor of present-day Lake Kanyapella, the remnant of the larger prehistoric lake.
 Wind-blown, or aeolian, movement of surface soils created the Barmah Sandhills on the north-eastern edge of the lake.
 Over time, water flowed from the lake into the Campaspe River, and the Goulburn River changed its course to follow that path.
 Eventually, erosive water flows drained the prehistoric Lake Kanyapella along the course of the current Murray River.